zdenal/elrond-amm/README.md

 ## Run FE
-Please check comments which polyfill use for local dev and for production release in [vite.config.js](./fe-svelte-kit/vite.config.js).
+Please check comments which polyfill to use for local dev and for production release in [vite.config.js](./fe-svelte-kit/vite.config.js).

 In `fe-svelte-kit` directory run:
 ```